June 26, 2008

 It was a tangy feast in a frying pan.
 Perfect to nibble ahead another day of champagne in the sun, meetings and greetings.
 And even better frozen for an imminent quiet night in.

-In a large frying pan or pot, bring the oil to heat over a high flame.
-When hot, add the sugar and whole spices.
-As they start spluttering and the sugar melts, stir in the onion and ginger/garlic paste and fry for five minutes until they turn golden brown.
+In a large frying pan or pot, bring the oil to heat over a medium flame.
+When hot, add the whole spices.
+As they start spluttering, stir in the onion and ginger/garlic paste and fry for ten minutes until they turn golden brown.

-Now, mix in the tamarind paste, salt to taste, chopped green chillies and fresh coriander.
+Now, mix in the tamarind paste and the fresh coriander and slowly mix in the aubergines.
+Taste the whole lot and add more salt only if you need to.
 Serve hot as a side dish to rice or simply with yogurt and some pitta bread.